annavrani/Delivering-Data/README.md

 ## Example Code

-A Python script is provided to demonstrate how to read the Excel files and perform statistical analysis on travel times using triangular and beta distributions.
+A Python script (usage_example.py) is provided to demonstrate how to read the Excel files and parse the data for further analysis.
+While the dataset is primarily used for Vehicle Routing Problem (VRP), this script illustrates how to extract and process travel time data from the uploaded Excel files, using the three different time matrices for each instance to calculate the mean and standard deviation of travel time between all node combinations for both triangular and beta distributions.